Trylz/KronosRenderer/README.md

 # Trylz Renderer

 A physically based renderer with realtime DirectX 12 preview written in c++.
-Requires 64 bits Windows 10 and AVX2 to run.
+Requires 64 bits Windows 10 and at least SSE4 to run.
+Trylz will automatically choose at runtime beetween SSE4 and AVX2 depending on the device.

 General features:
 - User interface with basic settings